 Despite these and other advances, Belize's educational offerings remained limited and of poor quality through much of the 20th century, even after independence (see p.
 12 of History and Myth).
 A lack of local education material forced schools to use curricula focused on Britain.
 Because the Church of England continued to financially support most schools, the Ministry of Education had little influence on education policy.
 Post-secondary educational offerings remained nonexistent until 1979, when the Belize College of Arts, Science and Technology was founded and began offering a few courses.
 Its charter was revoked in 1984, when the government invited an American university to establish the University College of Belize (UCB).
-The government took over UCB operations in 1991, then combined the UCB with several other institutions to form the University of Belize in 2000 (Photo: Belizean Q'eqchi'
+The government took over UCB operations in 1991, then combined the UCB with several other institutions to form the University of Belize in 2000.
+Modern Education System Belize's education system consists of primary, secondary, and higher education programs overseen by the Ministry of

-students display the country's flag during Independence Day celebrations).

-Modern Education System

-Belize's education system consists of primary, secondary, and higher education programs overseen by the Ministry of Education, Youth, Sports and Culture.
-The system still follows the British model, although some Roman Catholic Jesuit schools follow American-inspired curricula.
-Most primary education is provided free of charge through government-aided, church-run schools, while government-aided secondary schools generally charge tuition.
-Government spending on education as a percentage of total expenditure was about 22% in 2017, similar to that of neighbors Guatemala (23%) and Honduras (22%).

-Belize's education system faces significant challenges that affect offerings and outcomes.
-The government struggles to extend education to sparsely-populated remote areas.
-Consequently, some students simply fail to enroll because there are no schools nearby (about 4% of primary-aged schoolchildren did not enroll in 2018, and Belize had just

-91,117 total enrollments in 2018).
-Further, many students permanently leave school after completing compulsory primary schools: in 2018, about 10% of children aged 13-16 were not enrolled.
-Belize faces a serious lack of qualified teachers: according to some observers, just 30% of teachers have the proper credentials.
-In response, the government passed legislation in 2017 mandating that all teachers receive professional training.
+Education.
+Youth.
+Sports and Culture.
+The system still follows British the model. although some Roman Catholic Jesuit schools follow Americaninspired curricula.
+Most primary education is provided free of charge through aovernmentaided. church-run schools, while government-aided secondary schools generally charge tuition.
+Government spending on education as a percentage of gross domestic product was about 8.7% in 2021, higher than that of neighbors Guatemala (3.1%) and Honduras (6.4%).
+Belize's education system faces some challenges that affects outcomes.
+The government continues to struggle in the area of enrollment.
+In 2022, 95% of primary aged school children were enrolled in school.
+Many students permanently leave school after completing compulsory primary schools: in 2021, about 43% of children aged 13-16 were not enrolled.
+There has been a significant increase in the level of trained teachers over the last 15 years.
+Between 2005 and 2021, the percentage of trained teachers rose from 8.9% to 68% at the preschool level, from 46.7% to 87% at the primary level, and from 34.2% to 71% at the secondary level.
 Pre-Primary: Pre-primary education is non-compulsory and generally private, although there are some public institutions.
-In 2018, about 45% of children of the appropriate age were enrolled in pre-primary programs.
+In 2021, about 34% of children of the appropriate age were enrolled in pre-primary programs.
 Primary Education: Consisting of 8 grades starting at age 5, primary school is compulsory and divides into 2 primer grades (Infant 1 and 2) and 6 years of junior grades (Standard 1-6).
 The curriculum focuses on 4 areas: language studies (both English and Spanish); math, science, practical skills, and technology; social studies and personal development; and expressive arts, physical education, and health.
 Upon completion of 8 years, students take the Primary School Examination (PSE), a nationally-administered test of English, math, science, and social studies that determines access to secondary school.

-About 96% of children of the appropriate age were enrolled in primary education in 2018 (Photo: Primary school students from St.
+About 95% of children of the appropriate age were enrolled in primary education in 2022.

-Matthews Government School in central Belize).

 Secondary Education: Non-compulsory secondary education comprises 4 grades, known as "forms," for children aged around 14-18.
 Secondary education is generally fee-based, although the government offers scholarships for the children of poor families.
 The first 2 years continue the general education curriculum of primary school and focus on English, Spanish, science, math, social studies, religion, and literature.
 The final 2 years separate students into tracks focusing on business, secretarial, or academic subjects.
 Besides academic coursework, most secondary schools have a significant vocational component.
 In addition, separate vocational schools also offer short-term courses in the basic trades.
-In 2018, around 71% of children of the appropriate age were enrolled in secondary programs.
+In 2021, around 81% of children of the appropriate age were enrolled in secondary programs.